smartybryan/callingboard/README.md

 LCR on ChurchOfJesusChrist.org.

-When run, the program provides an HTTP interface on port 40630.
+When run, the program provides an HTTP interface on port 80.

 TODO
-- Get cookie value and populate the login tab
-- Implement logout
-- Improve login page
-- Ward will determine the data path (multi-tenant)
+- WardId will determine the data path (multi-tenant)
+- Clean up expired projects
 - Merge models?